duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 ##### Medical, Healthcare, and Caregiver Robots

-- Explain that AI/autonomous systems and their impact on medicine and healthcare.
+- Explain impact and uses of AI/autonomous systems on medicine and healthcare

 - Describe where these systems are implemented (ex: caretaker robots, ID, etc).

-- Explain that there are many benefits, but there are important ethical implications such as privacy/security, trust between robots and humans, and their interactions.
-It can be dangerous when certain ethics are not considered.
+- Explain that there are many benefits, but there are important ethical implications:
+     - privacy/security, trust between robots and humans, and their interactions
+     - Can be dangerous when certain ethics are not considered

 #### The Emergency Exit Robot Study, Georgia Tech Howard